isabella232/dynamic-media-classic.en-1/help/uploading-encoding-videos.md

 * Edit video encoding presets.
 * Delete video presets.

-Any video that you upload to Dynamic Media Classic or that you encode in Dynamic Media Classic is treated as “video”.
+Any video that you upload to Adobe Dynamic Media Classic or that you encode in Adobe Dynamic Media Classic is treated as “video”.
 In other words, this asset classification means that you can deliver the video for playback on desktops, mobile devices, or both.
-For example, you can preview these types of videos in Dynamic Media Classic.
+For example, you can preview these types of videos in Adobe Dynamic Media Classic.
 You can also generate URLs (using the Copy URL feature) and code that you can embed (using the Embed Code feature) for use with video players, on websites, and so on.

 See [Previewing videos in a video viewer](previewing-videos-video-viewer.md#previewing-videos-in-a-video-viewer).